Wilfred/difftastic/bindings/rust/README.md

 tree-sitter-python = "0.16"
 ```

-Typically, you will use the [parser func][] function to create a tree-sitter
+Typically, you will use the [parser][parser func] function to create a
-[Parser][] that is configured to use this grammar, and then use the parser to
+tree-sitter [Parser][] that is configured to use this grammar, and then use the
-parse some code:
+parser to parse some code:

 ``` rust
 let code = indoc! {"